hrnckmr/Google-Drive-utility/README.md

 import os
 os.rename(fname,'client_secret.json')
 ```
-you should feed service to use api
+#to use api you need "service"
-create service as following
+#create by following script
 ```
 #service
 from gutil import gutil